eactisgrosso/bottle-market/README.md

 # Folder Structure & Customization

-`/packages/admin` : In this portion all the admin dashboard related coding and functions.
+`/packages/front-admin` : In this portion all the admin dashboard related coding and functions.

-`/packages/shop` : All the shop related coding and functions.
+`/packages/front-shop` : All the shop related coding and functions.

 `/packages/api` : API related code code for both admin and shop section.

-admin related api codes are in `admin` folder
+admin related api codes are in `front-admin` folder

-shop related codes are in `shop` folder
+shop related codes are in `front-shop` folder

 # Configuration & Deployment